freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1442.1

-Run the script and rent the next bike on the list.
-Use the same customer whose phone number is `555-5555`.
+Run the script and rent another bike with the customer whose phone number is `555-5555`.
 When you are done, exit the program.

 #### HINTS